-COMMISSIONER MIROU: Okay Mr Dimonai, if you can take the witness box, you are still under oath.
+COMMISSIONER MIROU: Okay Mr DMonai, if you can take the witness box.
+You are still under oath.
 Counsel when you are ready?

-Q: Thank you Mr Dimonai and good afternoon to you.
-You were recall to give further evidence to the Commission as being anticipated by the fact that there been other evidences which have transpired during the hearing of the Commission that one way or another is related to your involvement.
+MR BOKOMI: Thank you Mr DMonai and good afternoon to you.
+You were recalled to give further evidence to the Commission has being necessitated by the fact that there have been other evidences which have transpired during the hearing of the Commission that one way or another is related to your involvement.
 I will be asking you certain questions and speak up please.
-You have signed off on all recommendations as to Alienability of three large portions of land as you are aware.
-That is portions 14C, 1C, and 27C.
+You have signed off on all recommendations as to alienability of three large portions of land as you are aware.
+That is portions 14C, 1C and 27C.

-Mr Papa, as you would know, indicated in his evidence that on or about - rather in or about December of 2008, all of you were in Port Moresby.
-You as the District Administrator for North Fly, what was the purpose of you going there?
+Mr Papa, as you would know, indicated in his evidence that in or about December of 2008, all of you were in Port Moresby.
+You, as the District Administrator for North Fly, what was the purpose of you going there?
 There meaning Port Moresby - to Port Moresby?